 I graduated from Otago University in 1996 with a degree in Physiotherapy.
 Following this I worked in many rotational positions which involved working in a variety of inpatient, outpatient and community settings.
 I then had the opportunity to travel and work in the United Kingdom.

 On returning to New Zealand in 2000, I began working in rehabilitation and completed a postgraduate Diploma in Rehabilitation via distance learning from the University of Otago.
-While working in rehabilitation I worked with amputees and four years ago began working for the Artificial Limb Service at the Hamilton Limb Centre.
+While working in rehabilitation I worked with amputees and four years ago began working for the Service based at the Hamilton Centre.

-I enjoy the challenge of working as a sole Physiotherapist at a Limb Centre, but also communicating with other physiotherapy colleagues in the field, helping them to enhance their practice to provide rehabilitation for amputees.
+I enjoy the challenge of working as a Physiotherapist at a Centre, as well as communicating with other physiotherapy colleagues in the field, helping them to enhance their practice to provide rehabilitation for patients.
 I also attend courses both locally and internationally.

 But I really enjoy seeing patients progress and return to their previous activities – for example taking part in bowls, golf, walking groups etc – in fact just seeing and helping them return to the same quality of life they had before their amputation.